Kyuu-Ji/htb-write-up/pit/write-up-pit.md

 dbPass="ied^ieY6xoquu"
 ```

-The password works with the username _michelle_ on the login page of **Cockpit** on port 9090.
-In the menu is a _Terminal_ that has the permissions of the user _michelle_ on the box.
+The password works with the username _michelle_ on the login page of **Cockpit** on port 9090 and in the menu is a _Terminal_ that uses the permissions of the user.

 ## Privilege Escalation